10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Expected Delivery: 2026

 The Streets of Monaco is an ambitious project that blurs the line between a yacht and a destination.
-This conceptual vessel, currently under Construction, is designed as a full-scale floating replica of the iconic Monte Carlo circuit and casino.
+This conceptual ship, currently under Construction, is designed as a full-scale floating replica of the iconic Monte Carlo circuit and casino.
 It will feature a functional go-kart track, multiple swimming pools with waterfall features, and a private helicopter landing complex.
-As a vessel still in development, its conceptual value is immense.
+As a ship still in development, its conceptual value is immense.
 It is a prime candidate for maritime asset tokenization, which could enable fractional ownership and introduce a new investment model for exclusive, high-value assets.

-#4.
 Dilbar - $800 Million

 Owner: Alisher Usmanov (Uzbek-Russian Billionaire)